AlgeriaOfficial Name: People's Democratic Republic of Algeria

 Algeria recognizes International Driving Permits.
 U.S. citizens who wish to drive in Algeria should obtain an International Driver’s Permit in advance.
 See the Department’s Driving Abroad page for more information on driving permits.
 For information on obtaining an Algerian driver’s license, see the Algerian Ministry of Interior’s page for driving licenses.

 Drivers will encounter police and military checkpoints on major roads within/around Algiers and other major cities.
+Police will require you to turn off your headlights when approaching a checkpoint at night.

 Rather than traffic lights, police control most major traffic intersections in Algiers.